exercism/bash/concepts/commands-and-arguments/introduction.md

 # Introduction

-Before we start, what is the bash track on Exercism about?
+Before we start, what is the Bash track on Exercism about?
-It is about learning to write programs using bash.
+It is about learning to write programs using Bash.
-The particular emphasis is using only bash to solve problems, but there are no restrictions on calling out to external tools.
+The emphasis is on using only Bash to solve problems, although there are no restrictions on calling out to external tools.

-It is not about how to use bash as an interactive shell.
+It is not about how to use Bash as an interactive shell.
 You won't learn about how to customize your prompt, how to configure your command history, or other interactive-only features.

 On with the lesson!